• Skip to primary navigation

 What Kind of Bans Does Grindr Issue

-Grindr stores data on your device and their platform; account data is kept for up to 2 years, including login info, profile photo, name, messages, reports, etc.
+⚠️ Simply deleting the Grindr app won’t get you unbanned because Grindr retains data; account data is kept for up to 2 years, including login info, profile photo, name, messages, reports, etc.

-How to Appeal a Grindr Ban?
+How to Write a Convincing Grindr Ban Appeal?

 Submit an appeal through the Help Center option “I want to appeal a ban”.
 It’ll go to a team separate from the one that issued the ban.